nikerla/vc-content/pages/blogs/news/2015-07-25-virtocommerce-2-3-release-notes.md

 * Partial returns of order initiates tax recalculation, so “Return invoice” of items returned generated in Avalara.
 * Order cancellation initiates tax document void in Avalara.
 * Logs added and improved.
-* Tax configuration and setup documentation added - [link](http://docs.virtocommerce.com/x/8gHr).
+* Tax configuration and setup documentation added - [link](docs/vc2devguide/extending-commerce/creating-new-tax-provider).

 # ShipStation integration module

-It allows for order synchronization with [ShipStation](http://www.shipstation.com/).
+It allows for order synchronization with <a href="http://www.shipstation.com/" rel="nofollow">ShipStation</a>.
 That way new orders with shipments made in VirtoCommerce will become available in ShipStation admin and changes of shipment status will be synced with Virto Commerce platform store.
-For more details read in our <a href="http://docs.virtocommerce.com/x/DwLr" target="_blank">documentation</a>.
+For more details read in our [documentation](docs/vc2devguide/extending-commerce/creating-new-shipping-method)</a>.

 # Shopify integration module